TechSckoolByVijay/killercoda-scenarios/s01l02-navigation-mastery/step1.md

 Welcome to navigation mastery!
 Think of yourself as an explorer in a digital world - let's learn to see everything around you clearly! �️

-## 🔍 Question 1: What's in My Current Location?
+## 🔍 Practice Exercise 1: What's in My Current Location?

 Let's start by seeing what files and directories are in your current location.
 This is like scanning a room when you walk in: